apeskinian/p5_treasures_untold/README.md

         Users can activate a special reward by interacting with the Magic Lamp product image.
 Moving the mouse cursor over the lamp will simulate “rubbing” it, and after sufficient interaction, the reward will be triggered.
 Once activated, this reward applies a 100% discount to the first three items in the user’s basket.

+        **:warning: NOTE:**
-        **NOTE:** This currently only works for desktop devices with a mouse as it tracks the cursor movement.
+        This currently only works for desktop devices with a mouse as it tracks the cursor movement.

         | Reward Activation | Message to user |
         | --- | --- |